 - Bring to a slight boil, stirring constantly.
 Reduce heat to simmer and continue cooking and stirring for about thirty minutes.

-- If putting this up for the freezer, just cook about half way through and then cool and place in freezer bags or containers and label.
+- If you are wanting to freeze for later, just cook about half way through and then cool and place in freezer bags or containers and label.
 Thaw when ready to use and cook for half an hour just as described above.